Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 [OpenMultiBoxing](https://github.com/Tommythebold/Foxhole-MultiBoxing-Guide?tab=readme-ov-file#openmultiboxing)

 # Preamble
+> [!IMPORTANT]
+> Multiboxing, and this guide, are for moderately advanced users!
+You must be able to navigate File Explorer, edit files in Notepad, and do some testing/expirementing to get your setup just right for you.
+This guide will
+> walk you through step by step, but you must have patience and perhaps even the ability to google a couple things.
+> The fun of multiboxing is building powerful setups and seeing just how much you can do at once.

 ## Is this allowed?
 Multiboxing is allowed in Foxhole, so long as your alts are on the same team.
 Single action autoclickers are also allowed.
 Most logi vets use multiple accounts.